Whenever I hear the word ratatouille, I always think of the movie with Remy the rat, who makes his way to chef stardom.

 What will you serve with this vegetarian main dish?
 Tell us in the comments below.
 And be sure to come back to rate the recipe after you give it a try!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Jennifer Swartvagher on May 26, 2015.
-Last updated: September 23, 2020 at 7:41 am.
+Last updated September 20, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.